 - Recycling “tail gas,” a byproduct of the ethane cracking process that is primarily clean-burning hydrogen, to power the ethane cracker furnaces;

 - Building a first-of-its-kind ethylene storage unit to handle operational problems rather than having to flare ethylene while fixes are made;

-- Using natural gas-fired cogeneration to provide steam and electricity for the facility and selling excess electricity to PJM for regional use, potentially helping improve air quality; and
+- Using natural gas-fired cogeneration to provide steam and electricity for the facility

 - Recycling condensate (condensed steam from process equipment);

 - Groundwater monitoring wells and regular water-quality testing;

 - Plans to create, recreate, enhance and preserve in-kind habitats in the same watershed to offset impacts to wetlands and streams on the site.

 Shell believes in caring not only for the people of the Monaca Community, but also in caring for the region and the environment.
 At the core of this is a dedication to maintaining strict environmental standards to keep the air and water clean.